danilomnds/terraform-azurerm-load-test/readme.md

 ## Important note

-This module grantees the role "Reader" for the azure AD groups listed using the var azure_ad_groups.
+This module grantees the role "Load Test Contributor" for the azure AD groups listed using the var azure_ad_groups.

 ## Use case